 Made for deep cleaning and really getting into those tough areas, you’ll be thankful for this floorhead.

 The lightweight metal wand makes cleaning with the hose a lot easier, and it comes with a fantastic selection of attachments.
-You can read my full review of Dyson Ball Animal 2 here for more information.
+You can read my full review of the Dyson Ball Animal 2 upright vacuum here for more information.

 Despite its various perfections, there are a couple of imperfections that I need to mention again in this quick roundup.
 Despite the work light being in the name, it is a little heavy to carry and move around, but this does tend to fade as you get used to it.